ENBANATHANV/JKFLIPFLOP-USING-IF-ELSE/README.md

 # RESULTS :
-Thus the jk flipflop is implemented using verilog and validated using their waveform.
+Thus the jk flipflop is implemented using verilog and validated using their waveform verifed successfully.